 Timid Paleontologist, Dr. David Huxable (Cary Grant, His Girl Friday), gets excited about the possibility that a rich philanthropist is considering donating $1 million to his pet project.
 However, Dr. Huxable must first convince the wealthy woman’s lawyer to write the check.
-But Huxable doesn’t count on a giddy socialite, Susan Vance, (Katharine Hepburn, Summertime), who inadvertently sabotages all his efforts to secure the much-needed donation.
+But Huxable doesn’t count on a giddy socialite, Susan Vance, (Katharine Hepburn, Long Day’s Journey Into Night), who inadvertently sabotages all his efforts to secure the much-needed donation.

 Reaction & Thoughts: